hoch/WAAX/README.md

-> NOTE: This branch has been deprecated.
+> NOTE: This branch has been deprecated and is not maintained any more.
 Use it only for the reference purpose.
 Somehow you landed on this page, please visit [the master branch](https://github.com/hoch/WAAX) for the latest progress.

 <hr>